-Don't Tell Me There Ain't No God, a new book by Gary McDougall, will be released this September 03, 2019 by KenGar Publishing.
+Don't Tell Me There Ain't No God, a book by Gary McDougall, published September 03, 2019 by KenGar Publishing.

 Don't Tell Me There Ain't No God is the incredible, compelling and inspirational true story of the son of undocumented immigrants' odyssey to achieve the American dream.
 It will make you cry.
 It will make you cheer.
 It may even make you believe.